martin-brennan/writing.martin-brennan.com/_posts/2020-05-19-proclamation.md

 > Good writers move up and down a ladder of language.
 At the bottom are bloody knives and rosary beads, wedding rings and baseball cards.
 At the top are words that reach for a higher meaning, words like freedom and literacy.
 Beware of the middle, the rungs of the ladder where bureaucracy and technocracy lurk.
 Halfway up, teachers are referred to as full-time equivalents and school lessons are called instructional units.

 The other format guide I am drawing from is the way I write my weekly updates at work.
 I work as a software engineer at [Discourse](https://www.discourse.org/team) now, a fully remote asynchronous team.
 Each of my colleagues and I have a weekly update topic where we write every Friday about the bugs we fixed, features we worked on, and people we collaborated with.
 In my case I've been adding in some slice of life updates from my personal life as well.
 There is a huge good feeling associated with seeing all the work I've done during the week laid bare; it motivates me to do more.
-These updates are in a dot point format, and as much as possible this weekly update (with exception of this first tome) will stick to dot points or small paragraphs and sentences as much as possible.
+These updates are in a dot point format, and as much as possible these updates, which I call Dispatches, will stick to dot points or small paragraphs and sentences as much as possible.
 My proclamation will ring out through the land!

 ![Preacher, from the Dance of Death](/images/preacher_dance_of_death.jpg)
 <cite>[Preacher, from the Dance of Death by Wenceslaus Hollar](https://www.metmuseum.org/art/collection/search/361662?searchField=Description&amp;sortBy=Relevance&amp;showOnly=openAccess&amp;ft=preach&amp;offset=20&amp;rpp=20&amp;pos=28)</cite>